-If two neighbors are part of the same autonomous system, we call them INTERIOR NEIGHBORS; if two neighbors are not part of the same autonomous system, we call them EXTERIOR NEIGHBORS.
+We call two gateways "neighbors" if there is a network to which each has an interface.
+If two neighbors are part of the same autonomous system, we call them INTERIOR NEIGHBORS; for example, any two core gateways on the same network are interior neighbors of each other.
+If two neighbors are not part of the same autonomous system, we call them EXTERIOR NEIGHBORS; for example, a stub gateway and any core gateway that share a network are exterior neighbors of each other.
 In order for one system to use another as a transport medium, gateways which are exterior neighbors of each other must be able to find out which networks can be reached through the other.
 The Exterior Gateway Protocol enables this information to be passed between exterior neighbors.
 Since it is a polling protocol, it also enables each gateway to control the rate at which it sends and receives network reachability information, allowing each system to control its own overhead.
 It also enables each system to have an independent routing algorithm whose operation cannot be disrupted by failures of other systems.